 The Field Practicum (also referred to as field work, field instruction, field education, field placement) totals 12 of 60 credit hours of a student's course work in the graduate social work curriculum and is concurrent with other specific coursework.
-The field work component of the MSW program is an integral part of the overall educational experience and provides opportunities for the development, integration and application of professional knowledge, skills, values, and attitudes.
+The field work component of the MSW program is an integral part of the overall educational experience, considered to be the signature pedagogy and provides opportunities for the development, integration and application of professional knowledge, skills, values, and attitudes.
 The Director of Field Education makes all referrals and placements of students.
 Students may not arrange placements independently.
-Students usually are assigned different sites for foundation and advanced practica.
+Students usually are assigned to different sites for generalist and specialized practice.